Guerlain Holiday 2017 Collection - Beauty Trends and Latest Makeup Collections | Chic Profile

 Availability

-UK Launch Date – October 2017 at Selfridges, Debenhams, Harrods
+UK Launch Date – end October 2017 at Selfridges, Debenhams, Harrods

-U.S. Launch Date – October 2017 at Nordstrom, Neiman Marcus, Saks, Sephora
+U.S. Launch Date – beginning October 2017 at Nordstrom, Neiman Marcus, Saks, Sephora

 International Launch Date – November 2017 at Sephora, Douglas